kkots/ggxrd_hitbox_overlay_2211/README.md

 ; This setting will affect how the 'Frame Advantage' field in the UI is calculated.
 ; Normally, attacks put your opponent in blockstun right away, however, there are some moves that ; may put your opponent in blockstun after the move is over.
-Such moves are usually projectiles, such ; Ky j.D or I-No Antidepressant Scale.
+Such moves are usually projectiles, such ; as Ky j.D or I-No Antidepressant Scale.
 ; When this setting is false, then, whenever the opponent enters blockstun, the time that you spent idle ; before that gets included in the frame advantage with a +.
 For example:
 ; You shoot a projectile and then recover.
 Then you and the opponent are just standing there for 1000000 frames.
 ; Then, the projectile that you shot puts the opponent into blockstun for 1 frame.
 Your frame advantage will be 1000001.
-; Setting this to false will cause the idle time that you spent before the opponent entered blockstun to not be included ; in your frame advantage, and your frame advantage in the example above will be just +1.
+; Setting this to true will cause the idle time that you spent before the opponent entered blockstun to not be included ; in your frame advantage, and your frame advantage in the example above will be just +1.
 ; After changing this setting you don't need to repeat the last move, as the 'Frame Adv.' field will get updated automatically. frameAdvantage_dontUsePreBlockstunTime = false